 The Beach is also a very popular swimming location.
 Despite the surf, once out past the breakers, the bay is pretty calm and the added reassurance of Life Guard cover makes the bay perfect for open water swimmers.

-really DT Flemming is a very poor choice for Snorkelling, but if you must at least it offers something unique, and you will probably be alone.
+Really DT Flemming is a very poor choice for Snorkelling, but if you must at least it offers something unique, and you will probably be alone.

 What to Eat?

 Food Options are pretty limited.
 There is a new Burger Shack down by the park, which has been getting pretty great reviews (we haven’t made it there yet sorry), however, it might not be what you expect, and that’s a good thing.
 It’s a Burger shack in Name only.
 This is more of a gourmet burger restaurant.
 Great Burgers, Amazing Milkshakes, and even some nice cocktail options.
 The outdoor terrace offering great views out over the Beach.
-Don’t expect Burger shack prices either though, the basic burger option costs $19, Milkshakes are $11-13, and Cocktails $17-18.
+Don’t expect Burger shack prices either though, the basic burger option costs $19, Milkshakes are $11-13, and Cocktails are $17-18.
 Expensive for a burger shack, but for a high-end burger restaurant with jaw-dropping views the prices are pretty good for Maui.

 That is about the only choice for food unless you wander over to the Ritz-Carlton which has a few different restaurants catering for guests, expensive and you won’t be overly welcome in beach attire!